Privacy Preserving Image Registration: Background

-The distance function $f$ can be any similarity measure, e.g., the Sum of Squared Differences (SSD) or the negative Mutual Information (MI).
+The loss $f$ can be any similarity measure, e.g., the Sum of Squared Differences (SSD), the negative Mutual Information (MI), or normalized cross correlation (CC).
 Equation (\ref{eq: objective}) can be typically optimized through gradient-based methods, where the parameters $\vtheta$ are iteratively updated until convergence.
-In particular, when using a Gauss-Newton optimization scheme Algorithm 1, the parameters update of the spatial transformation can be computed through Equation (\ref{eq:delta}):
+In particular, when using a Gauss-Newton optimization scheme (Algorithm \ref{fig:algotirthm}), the update of the spatial transformation can be computed through Equation (\ref{eq:delta}):